 These two statements report the District's net position and changes in net position.
-The District's net position (the difference between assets and liabilities) provides one measure of the District's financial health, or financial position.
+The District's net position, the difference between assets, liabilities and deferred inflows of resources, provides one measure of the District's financial health, or financial position.
 Over time, increases or decreases in the District's net position is one indicator of whether its financial health is improving or deteriorating.
 To fully assess the overall health of the District, however, one should consider nonfinancial factors as well.